 Mylanta Maximum Strength Cherry

-A total of 587 drugs (3115 brand and generic names) are known to interact with Mylanta Maximum Strength Cherry.
+A total of 392 drugs are known to interact with Mylanta Maximum Strength Cherry.

-- Mylanta Maximum Strength Cherry is a member of the drug class antacids.
+- Mylanta maximum strength cherry is in the drug class antacids.

 Drug and food interactions